NEMES Scientific Program

 Location: Perspective Room

-Round table / panel discussion: "What have we learnt from meta-analyses of neuroimaging studies?
+Interactive discussion session: "What have we learnt from meta-analyses of neuroimaging studies?
 How can we address methodological challenges in neuroimaging meta-analyses?".
-Lecture.
+Participant-led discussion.

 Moderator: Simon Eickhoff, Institute of Systems Neuroscience, Heinrich-Heine-University